Combinatorial Algorithm for Tropical Linearly Factorized Programming: Introduction

-The feasible set of vectors $x \in \mathbb{R}_{\max}^n$ satisfying \Cref{eq:const} is denoted by $S$. \Cref{fig:intro1} illustrates the objective function and the feasible set for the case $n=3$ projected onto the plane $x_3 = 0$.
-When the constraint~\Cref{eq:const} is not imposed, the problem is equivalent to the dual problem of the Hitchcock transportation problem~\cite{Hitchcock1941} defined by the cost matrix $C$ and the supply and demand vectors $\mu^+$ and $\mu^-$, respectively.
-Thus, TLFacP is a common generalization of the TLP and transportation problem.
-Moreover, if $C$ is a square matrix and $\mu^+_k = \mu^-_j = 1$ for all $k$ and $j$, then the minimum value of~\Cref{eq:objective} is identical to the tropical determinant of $C$.
-In addition, the objective function~\Cref{eq:objective} is a polyhedral L-convex function~\cite{Murota2000} that possesses many desirable properties originating from discrete convexity~\cite{Murota1998}.
+When the constraint~\eqref{eq:const} is not imposed, the problem is equivalent to the dual of the Hitchcock transportation problem~\cite{Hitchcock1941} defined by the cost matrix $C$ and the supply and demand vectors $\mu^+$ and $\mu^-$, respectively.
+Thus, TLFacP is a common generalization of TLP and the transportation problem.
+In addition, the function~\eqref{eq:objective} is a polyhedral L-convex function~\cite{Murota2000} that possesses many desirable properties originating from discrete convexity~\cite{Murota1998}.
 An L-convex polyhedron is known to be convex both conventionally and tropically~\cite{Johnson2015}.
-These facts suggest that TLFacP connects discrete and tropical convex analysis.
+These facts suggest that the TLFacP connects discrete and tropical convex analysis.

-\subsection{Our results.}
+\subsection{Our Results}

-The feature of TLFacP is summarized as follows: (i) The objective function $f(x)$ is convex in the conventional sense, whereas the feasible set is not; (ii) The feasible set $S$ is convex in the tropical sense, whereas the objective function is not; (iii) The objective function is piecewise linear and hence is non-differentiable.
-Although TLFacP serves as a bridge between conventional and tropical convex analysis, it exhibits characteristics of non-convex optimization in the sense that a local optimum may not be a global optimum.
+The feature of TLFacP is summarized as follows: (i) the objective function $f(x)$ is convex in the conventional sense, whereas the feasible set is not; (ii) the feasible set $S$ is convex in the tropical sense, whereas the objective function is not.
+Hence, TLFacP exhibits characteristics of non-convex optimization in the sense that a local optimum may not be a global optimum, see \Cref{fig:intro1}.
 In Section 3.4, we will see that TLFacP is NP-hard by constructing a reduction from the minimum set cover problem, which is known to be NP-hard~\cite{Karp1972}.
-Finding an optimal solution is difficult; hence, we propose an algorithm to find a local optimum of TLFacP.
+Finding an optimal solution is difficult; hence, we propose an algorithm to find a local optimum of a TLFacP.

-We based our algorithm on the descent method.
-Since the objective function~\Cref{eq:objective} is non-differentiable, we should determine a descent direction, or a subgradient, in a combinatorial manner.
-First, we show that the descent direction is given by the indicator vector $\chi_J$ of a subset $J \subset \{1,2,\dots,n\}$.